cdelorme/system-setup/live/README.md

 The installer would come with an answer file, additional packages preferred by default, and be modifiable on a USB key for persistent state.

+In addition a custom kernel configuration could be used to give us the latest and greatest features and hardware compatibility.

 This would allow the packages to be updated keeping the Live boot up-to-date and reducing the installer process.

 Ideally when loaded a menu should provide options for: